symfony/symfony1-docs/tutorial/en/upgrade.markdown

 1.3 (minus all the deprecated features).
 To upgrade to 1.4, you must first upgrade to 1.3, and then switch to the 1.4 release.

+Before upgrading to 1.4, you can also validate that your project does not use any deprecated class/method/function/setting/... by running the `project:validate` task:

+    $ php symfony project:validate

+The task lists all the files you need to change before switching to symfony 1.4.

+Be aware that the task is a glorified regular expression and might gives you many false positives.
+Also, it cannot detect everything, so it is just a tool that helps you identifying possible problems, not a magic tool.
+You still need to read the DEPRECATED tutorial carefully.

 >**NOTE**
 >`sfCompat10Plugin` and `sfProtoculousPlugin` have been removed from 1.4.
 If
 >you are explicitly disabling them in your project's configuration class files,